 McFarland has opted for Matty Rea at blindside flanker rather than the workhorse Sean Reidy who starts on the bench.
 Rea joins Jordi Murphy and Marcell Coetzee in the back row.
 Reidy coming off the bench is a good option, particularly with his tackling stats as he’ll be able to empty the tank in the final 20 minutes if Ulster have a narrow lead.

-With Todd Blackadder departing for Toshiba Brave Lupus in the off season, with Bath legend Stuart Hooper taking the reigns at The Rec.
-They’ve endured a mixed start to the season, falling to a heavy defeat to a quality Bristol side at Ashton Gate in round one of the Guinness Premiership however bounced back with a hard fought win against Exeter Chiefs.
+With Todd Blackadder departing for Toshiba Brave Lupus in the off season, Bath legend Stuart Hooper has taken the reigns at The Rec.
+They’ve endured a mixed start to the season, falling to a heavy defeat to a quality Bristol side at Ashton Gate in round one of the Guinness Premiership.
+However they bounced back with a hard fought win against Exeter Chiefs.

 They currently sit in ninth in the league however I expect them to climb up the table as the season progresses, especially now that Joe Cokanasiga, Sam Underhill, Francois Louw and Anthony Watson have returned from World Cup duty.
 Underhill is the only one to start tomorrow, but Bath still possess a lethal backline.
 Jamie Roberts and Jonathan Joseph form the midfield while Ruaridh McConnochie and Samesa Rokoduguni are the back three.

 Zach Mercer’s battle with Coetzee promises to be a belter with both players destructive ball carriers as well as being exceptional over the ball.
 Whoever has the upper hand in this battle will surely give the momentum to their side and have the opposition on the back foot.
 At only 22 years of age, Mercer is touted as the English number eight for the 2023 World Cup.